wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 One important feature in these shops is the presence of an MPESA agent(s).
 Safaricom has managed to work with the small local shops seamlessly when it comes to money transfer. <br/>

 ** The Opportunity ** <br/>
 The same way banking experience of the middle to low-income was improved, the shopping experience too can.
-The need for an ** Online to Offline platform ** massive. <br/>
+The need for an ** Online to Offline platform** is massive. <br/>
 Let's envision how this platform could look like:
  1. 3rd Party centric
  2. Data-Driven